Where fun & education collide

 Lindsay's passion for beekeeping and teaching is clear when she stands in front of her students.
 She correlates basic human activities with activities the bees perform in the hive.
 This helps firmly instill the fundamentals all beekeepers must understand and elevates them from being good beekeepers to becoming great beekeepers.

 JULIA COMMON, BSc & MSc Agriculture, Owner of Bees Actually, former Chief Beekeeper of Hives for Humanity

-Julia Common is a Master Beekeeper, BCHPA certified instructor and member of the Canadian Association of Professional Apiculturalists.
+Julia Common is a Bee Master, BCHPA certified instructor and member of the Canadian Association of Professional Apiculturalists.
 Julia has been involved in beekeeping since her university days.
 What started as a summer job became first a hobby and later a career.
 From 2012 through to 2019 she acted as Chief Beekeeper for Vancouver-based society Hives for Humanity, which she co-founded along with her daughter Sarah Common.